 - Government-mandated obligations issued after the time of booking (ex: jury duty, court appearances, military or government assignments)

 If you need to raise a claim

 You can only raise a claim after a booking has been canceled.
-Once you've informed your host or guest and canceled a reservation, if you feel that your reason for cancellation falls under BlackDoors by Dashare's Extenuating Circumstance, please reach out to BlackDoors by Dashare for checking.
+Once you've informed your host or guest and canceled a reservation, if you feel that your reason for cancellation falls under Dashare's Extenuating Circumstance, please reach out to Dashare for checking.
 We generally require claims to be submitted no later than 14 days from the original check-in date and we may require valid supporting documentation.